jamesoshea/klonoot/docs/README.md

 ## Background

-This is an attempt to copy the core functionality and user experience of Komoot, after its sale to private equity.
+This is a webapp inspired the core functionality and user experience of a popuar route-planning app, after its sale to private equity.

-This would serve purely as a route planning tool.
+It serves purely as a route planning tool, rather than as a navigation app, or social platform.
 There are already many fantastic open-source navigation apps for cycling.
-I really loved Komoot's interface for planning trips, and would like to offer something similar for free/donations.
+I really loved (for example) Komoot's interface for planning trips, and would like to offer something similar for free/donations.

 It relies on [brouter](https://github.com/abrensch/brouter) for its routing, and leans heavily on Mapbox for the map and search implementation.
 This may change, as I would prefer open-source dependencies where possible.